otienosteve/attendance-reporter/README.md

 <img src="photo/unnecessary.png">

-# IMPORTANT TO NOTE
+## ALGORITHM SCOPE
-## THE ALGORITHM MAKES A FEW ASSUMPTIONS
+### 1. If the email is not present on the csv but present on the student list, the student is flagged as absent
-### 1. if the csv output parsed after removing default first line and tm email are the same length then it flags all students as present.
+### 2. All Non-Moringa school emails and emails not present in the studet list are flagged as alien
-### 2. In all instances it will flag all non Moringa School emails as foreign, together with students not in the studentlist and give report
+### What else could a TM ask for?